 Lithium Carbonate ER Side Effects

-Generic Name: lithium
+Generic name: lithium

-Applies to lithium: oral capsule, oral solution, oral syrup, oral tablet, oral tablet extended release
+Applies to lithium: oral capsule, oral solution, oral tablet, oral tablet extended release.

-You should check with your doctor immediately if any of these side effects occur when taking lithium:Less common
+Check with your doctor immediately if any of the following side effects occur while taking lithium:

 - Confusion, poor memory, or lack of awareness